-Sean Kenny begins his first season as an assistant for the University of Michigan baseball program.
+Sean Kenny completed his first season as an assistant coach for the University of Michigan baseball program.
 Kenny is serving as the Wolverines' pitching coach.

 Kenny, an Ann Arbor native and Pioneer High School grad, comes to U-M after spending three seasons with Bakich at the University of Maryland as the Terrapins' pitching coach.
 He guided the Terps pitching staff that had a 3.21 team earned-run average in 2012, which was third in the Atlantic Coast Conference.
 The previous year, Maryland's staff was fifth in the ACC in ERA and 32nd nationally with 8.0 strikeouts per nine innings.
 In Kenny's first season at Maryland, the pitching staff set a school record with 464 strikeouts while ranking 16th nationally with 8.5 strikeouts per nine innings.
 Kenny also helped Maryland sign the school's first top-25 recruiting class in 2010 and develop draft picks in Adam Kolarek (11th round by the Mets in 2010) and Eric Potter (19th round by Oakland in 2011).